How to Open a Slot Machine Business in Illinois

-Over $17 Billion was wagered on Video Gaming Terminals in 2019.
-See how your business can get in on the action.
+Over $32 Billion was wagered on Video Gaming Terminals in 2023.
+Learn how to open your slot machine business with Universal Gaming Group.

 The Basics of the Illinois Slot Machine Industry

 Sometimes you win, sometimes you lose.
-In 2019, players wagered over $17 billion on Illinois VGTs and won just over $15 billion.
-The remaining $2 billion was divided amongst licensed locations, terminal operators, and the State of Illinois.
+In 2023, players wagered over $32 billion on Illinois Video Gaming Terminals (VGTs) and won more than $29 billion.
+The remaining $3 billion was divided amongst licensed locations, Terminal Operators, and the State of Illinois.

-Net Terminal Income (NTI) is defined as all monies wagered, minus all monies won.
+Key to these figures for gaming businesses is the Net Terminal Income (NTI), defined as all monies wagered, minus all monies won.
 The Video Gaming Act sets the tax rate on NTI at 34%, and mandates that all after-tax profits on NTI be shared equally between licensed locations and terminal operators.
 An administrative fee of 0.8512% must also be split between licensed locations and terminal operators.

 The Slot Machine Business Terminology